floss1138/dxMagic/README.md

 In the future, the left most column might be used to flag a row for further processing if it contains the relevant command.

 ### Installing dxMagic
-dxMagic is just a Perl script.
+dxMagic is just a collection of Perl scripts.
 Excel creation requires Excel::Writer::XLSX module to be installed.
+Spreadsheet::Read is required for the xlsx read subroutine.
+This also requires XLSX, Spreadsheet::ParseXLSX, once installed you have `xlscat` at command line which is handy for teseting.
+`xlscat -i` is particularly handy to show a summary of sheet names and size only.
-Spreadsheet::Read is required for xlsx read subroutine but this also requires XLSX, Spreadsheet::ParseXLSX, once installed you have 'xlscat' at command line which is handy for teseting.
-For Windows, install Strawberry Perl, use cpan to install cpanm,`cpan App::cpanminus`,  then install the modules with the cpan command, for example `cpanm Excel::Writer::XLSX`.
-Edit the script header to create the necessary folders (with appropriate slash separators for your OS).
+For Windows, install Strawberry Perl; use cpan to install cpanm,`cpan App::cpanminus`,  then install the modules with the cpanm command, for example `cpanm Excel::Writer::XLSX`.
+Edit the script headers to create the necessary folders (with appropriate slash separators for your OS).

 ## A note on file formats ##
 .dwg AutoKAD proprietary drawing format